ngraton/ngraton.dev/content/Projects/Dev-Stie.md

 ---

 ## What is It?
 The very site you are looking at.
-My own personal piece of interweb real estate, built by me to be as close to my ideal as possible.
+My own personal piece of interweb real estate, built by me to be as close to my ideal as possible — although, for the moment it is still very much a work in progress.

 ## What's it use?
 Gatsby, (and therefore React and GraphQL), and CSS. (no SASS or UI frameworks).